 After campaigning with Greenpeace for years, Catherine trained as a journalist and became Editor at the Natural History Museum, writing exhibitions.
 Since moving to the Welsh borders, she has been working with her partner in their design studio and writing books.
 Catherine is interested in writing nonfiction stories that spark questions and conversation.
 Her experience of becoming an author is fascinating, all-consuming and joyfully collaborative.
 She is a proud Patron of Reading for a local school and mother of two teenage girls.
 Catherine’s first book, The Story of Life, was shortlisted for The English Association Picture Book Award and long listed for the School Library Association Information Book Awards in 2016.
 Her second book Elliot’s Arctic Surprise is a story about protecting the Arctic, written in conversation with Greenpeace UK.
-She is currently working on a new series in partnership with the Natural History Museum, the first of which is due to be published in August 2017.
+She is currently working on a new series in partnership with the Natural History Museum, the first of which was published in August 2017.

 This beautiful follow-up to The Story of Life brings to life the story of our universe for younger children.
 Travel back in time to the Big Bang, see galaxies and stars form, watch the birth of our planet and how life begins, join the first man on the moon, and wonder what mysteries are still waiting to be discovered.